Association for Financial Markets in Europe

 11 Mar 2020

-Their ask — The association wants stronger public-private partnerships for intelligence sharing and bank-to-bank information exchange.
+Message — The association wants stronger public-private partnerships for intelligence sharing and bank-to-bank information exchange.
 They advocate moving toward maximum harmonization through EU regulations rather than national directives, with uniform Know-Your-Customer requirements across member states.123

-How it helps them — This would let banks operate with uniform policies and use resources more efficiently.4
+Why — This would let banks operate with uniform policies and use resources more efficiently.4

-Who loses — National regulators lose flexibility to impose stricter money laundering controls than EU baseline.5
+Impact — National regulators lose flexibility to impose stricter money laundering controls than EU baseline.5

 Meeting with Jérome Deslandes (Cabinet of Executive Vice-President Valdis Dombrovskis)